San Diego Pride: 2010s

 Also in 2012, the parade started from Harvey Milk Street, the first street in the nation to be named after gay civil rights icon Harvey Milk, and proceeded past a huge new rainbow flag, which was raised for the first time on July 20, 2012, to kick off the Pride festival.
 Both the street rename and the flag were unanimously approved by the City Council in May.

 The 2013, festival featured an outdoor wedding chapel (couples arranged for their own officiants) in celebration of the overturning of California Proposition 8 the previous month.
 Grand marshals were La Toya Jackson and George Takei with his husband Brad.

 In 2016, the organization was the subject of controversy as some community members were unhappy with the organization's actions, and demanded transparency.
 Specifically, they fired Executive Director Stephen Whitburn, a former San Diego City Council candidate.
 Subsequently, a group called Save SD Pride was formed as a response to a perceived lack of transparency.
 In December 2016 the groups had reached a deal to reform the organization by adding an advisory council, as well as consolidating into one group to focus on the 2017 Pride event.

 2020s

 In 2020, the parade went virtual due to the impact of the COVID-19 pandemic.
 Essential workers were declared "community grand marshall."
 Adam Lambert, GiGi Goode and Margaret Cho shared messages of support.

 In 2021, San Diego Pride went forward without the usual large parade and festival.
 In place of the parade, a "Resilient Community March" was staged from Balboa Park to the pride flag in Hillcrest, with an estimated attendance of at least 10,000 people.

+July 2022 saw the return of the full-scale Pride events including She Fest, the parade, and two-day festival.

+In July 2024, the San Diego Police Department rushed the installation of "smart streetlights" and automated license plate readers under the pretext that the Pride Parade and a recent rise in hate crimes established the exigent circumstances necessary to bypass usual oversight protocols.
+In December 2024, a lawsuit was filed against the SDPD for improperly deploying the surveillance systems at the parade and at Comic-Con without disclosing their locations or the nature of the alleged "exigent circumstances" in violation of the law.